tlverse/deming2019-workshop/README.md

 * 12:40P-2:10P: Super (Machine) Learning and Targeted Minimum Loss-Based Estimation
 * 2:10P-2:30P: Break
-* 2:30P-4:00P: Super Learning in the `tlverse` software ecosystem
+* 2:30P-4:10P: Super Learning in the `tlverse` software ecosystem
-* 4:00P-4:20P: Break
+* 4:10P-4:40P: Break
-* 4:20P-5:00P: Targeted Maximum Likelihood Estimation of the Average Treatment Effect in the `tlverse` software ecosystem
+* 4:40P-5:50P: Super Learning in the `tlverse` software ecosystem

 ### Day 2: December 6, 2019

-* 8:00A-9:30A: Targeted Minimum Loss-Based Estimation of the Effects of Optimal Dynamic and Shift Interventions in the `tlverse` software ecosystem
+* 8:00A-9:30A: Targeted Maximum Likelihood Estimation of the Average Treatment Effect in the `tlverse` software ecosystem
 * 9:30A-9:50A: Break
-* 9:50A-11:20P: Targeted Minimum Loss-Based Estimation of the Treatment Specific Survival Function for Right-Censored Survival Data with `MOSS`
+* 9:50A-11:20A: Targeted Minimum Loss-Based Estimation of the Effects of Optimal Dynamic and Shift Interventions in the `tlverse` software ecosystem
-* 11:20A-12:40P: Lunch
+* 11:20A-11:40A: Break
-* 12:40P-2:10P: Targeted Minimum Loss-Based Estimation for Longitudinal Data with `ltmle`
+* 11:40A-1:10P: Targeted Minimum Loss-Based Estimation of Time-to-Event Outcomes with `MOSS`
-* 2:10P-2:30P: Break
+* 1:10P-2:00P: Lunch Break
-* 2:30P- : Discussion
+* 2:00P-: Targeted Minimum Loss-Based Estimation for Longitudinal Data with `ltmle`

 Most of the software materials are based on an early draft of the (eventually forthcoming) book **The Hitchhiker's Guide to the